iamloganwalsh/RSP/Novice/ADM.md

 # Ch 11 - NP-Completeness
 - P: Problems that can be solved in polynomial time.
+    - Can be solved in a reasonable amount of time.
 - NP: Problems whose solutions can be verified in polynomial time.
 - P \eqSubset NP: every problem in P is in NP, but we haven't proven that vice versa also true.
     - If you can solve the problem in polynomial time, then you must've verified that it was correct in polynomial time as well.